NeuromatchAcademy/precourse/CODE_OF_CONDUCT.md

 We can find strength in diversity.
 Different people have different perspectives on issues, and that can be valuable for solving problems or generating new ideas.
 Being unable to understand why someone holds a viewpoint doesn’t mean that they’re wrong.
 Don’t forget that we all make mistakes, and blaming each other doesn’t get us anywhere.
 Instead, focus on resolving issues and learning from mistakes.

+## 7. Assume good intentions and own impact.

+We come from across the world and all have unique cultural backgrounds and identities.
+We assume we always mean well, but also acknowledge that sometimes we can hurt each other even if we don’t mean to.
+When harm occurs we apologize, make it right, and learn from the experience.

-## 7. Act honestly and with academic integrity.
+## 8. Act honestly and with academic integrity.

 Neuromatch Academy is not a degree-granting institution, and so does not consider performance (e.g. survey scores or even survey/content quiz completion) in granting completion certificates.
 However, we expect you to respect basic academic integrity principles all the same.